mdn/content/files/en-us/web/css/css_columns/using_multi-column_layouts/index.md

 ## Conclusion

-CSS3 columns are a layout primitive that will help Web developers make the best use of screen real estate.
+CSS columns are a layout primitive that will help Web developers make the best use of screen real estate.
 Imaginative developers may find many uses for them, especially with the automatic height balancing feature.